Free Walking Tour of Chicago - Photo 1

 Free Walking Tour of Chicago

 Explore Chicago's most iconic landmarks on a free walking tour, including a park on Lake Michigan.
-Discover interesting facts in the heart of the Windy City.
+Discover facts and hidden gems in the Windy City.
 Tour Highlights.
-The tour starts at Daley Plaza next to the Picasso statue.
+We’ll meet at Daley Plaza, next to the Picasso statue, to begin our tour of Chicago.

 • 3 hours

 Explore Chicago's most iconic landmarks on a free walking tour, including a park on Lake Michigan.
-Discover interesting facts in the heart of the Windy City.
+Discover facts and hidden gems in the Windy City.

 Tour Highlights

-The tour starts at Daley Plaza next to the Picasso statue.
-We will visit notable locations in the city.
-While at the meeting point, we will discuss the creator of the sculpture and delve into Chicago’s urban art scene.
+While at the meeting point, we will discuss the artist behind the famous sculpture, providing insight into Chicago’s urban art scene.

-Next, we will walk through the Theater District, exploring Chicago’s architectural history, including the first skyscraper and the renowned Willis Tower, which was the world’s tallest building for several decades.
+We'll stroll through the Theater District and discuss Chicago’s architectural history, including the first skyscraper and the Willis Tower, which was the world’s tallest building for decades.

-We will proceed to the Art Institute of Chicago, established in 1879, recognized as one of the top art museums globally.
+Next, we’ll visit the Art Institute of Chicago, established in 1879, known as one of the world’s best art museums.

-Our walking tour continues at Millennium Park, where we will explore key areas like the Lurie Garden, reflecting Chicago’s motto, “city in a garden.”
-This visit will cover the park's development along Lake Michigan and its role in transforming Chicago.
+Our tour proceeds to Millennium Park, highlighting sites like the Lurie Garden, which reflects Chicago’s motto: “city in a garden.”
+We’ll learn about the park's development along the shores of Lake Michigan and its role in transforming Chicago.

 Groups Size

-This free tour is limited to groups of no more than 6 people, even with separate bookings.
-Larger groups are encouraged to book a private tour of Chicago by car.
+This free tour accommodates groups of up to 6 people only, even if they book separately.
+Larger groups are advised to book a private tour of Chicago by car.

 Included